PseudoDevs/IamGhost/abcmd5.md

-Last updated: 2024-04-08 07:38:44
+Last updated: 2024-04-08 07:39:20
-Random Quote: Summer: "Someone out there is trying to kill us."
-Rick: "Someone's always trying to kill us." - Rick Sanchez
+Random Quote: I didn't realize you were small potatoes.
+And to be clear, I am referring to your testicles. - Robin Scherbatsky